10 Lists

 #> [1] "double"

 Now it’s the number 10, not a list containing 10.
-This is the most common source of confusion with lists: [ keeps the container, [[ removes it.
+This distinction is the single most common source of confusion with lists: [ keeps the container, [[ removes it.

 $ works with names: